Efficient and Consistent Bundle Adjustment on Lidar Point Clouds: Benchmark Evaluation

 \subsubsection{Computation time}

-Finally, we show the computation time of different solvers at different feature number $M_f$, pose number $M_p$, and point number $N$.
-The results are shown in Fig. \ref{benchmark1}(g)-(i), respectively.
-As can be seen, the time consumption of all methods increases with the number of poses $M_p$ (see (g)) and plane features $M_f$ (see (i)), which is reasonable since more poses or planes leads to a higher optimization dimension or more number of cost items, respectively.
-In contrast, as the point number $N$ increases, the method BALM-full increases rapidly since its time complexity involves $O(N^2)$ while the rest methods (including ours) do not increase notably since they do not need to evaluate every raw point.
-Relatively speaking, our method achieves the lowest computation time in all cases due to the small number of iteration numbers and low time-complexity per iteration.
+Finally, we show the total computation time of different solvers at different feature number $M_f$, pose number $M_p$, point number $N$ and initial pose error.
+The results are shown in Fig. \ref{benchmark1}({c,f,i,l}).
+As can be seen, the time consumption of all methods increases with the number of poses $M_p$ (see ({c})) and plane features $M_f$ (see ({i})), which is reasonable since more poses or planes lead to a higher optimization dimension or more number of cost items, respectively.
+On the other hand, as the point number $N$ increases {(see ({f}))}, the method {BALM (full)} increases rapidly since its time complexity involves $O(N^2)$ while the rest methods (including ours) do not increase notably since they do not need to evaluate every raw point. {For the effect of initial pose errors in (see (l)), they do not affect the solving time significantly. }

+Relatively speaking, our method achieves the lowest total computation time in all cases due to the small number of iteration numbers {(Fig. \ref{benchmark1_converge}(c))} and low time-complexity per iteration {(Fig. \ref{benchmark1_converge}(d))}.
 The next efficient method is BAREG, which has very low time-complexity per iteration due to the empirical feature parameter fixation but significantly more iteration numbers due to the same reason.
-Compared with our method, PA has the same time complexity per iteration as discussed in Section \ref{sec:time_analysis}, but requires more iterations to converge.
-Hence its time cost is a little higher than ours and BAREG.
-BALM requires more iterations than our method and each iteration, it requires to enumerate the sampled three points.
-Collectively, it leads to a computation time higher than our method and also BAREG and PA.
+Compared with our method, PA {(and PA (inner))} has similar time complexity per iteration as discussed in Supplementary (Section IV), but requires more iterations to converge.
+Hence their time costs are a little higher than ours and BAREG.
+BALM requires more iterations than our method and {more time in each iteration due to the enumeration of the sampled points}.
+Collectively, it leads to a computation time higher than our method and also BAREG and PA {(and PA (inner))}.
 The slow convergence problem is more severe in EF, leading to an even higher computation time.
-Finally, the most time-consuming method is BALM-full, which, although has very small iteration numbers, takes significantly high time to compute the Hessian matrix in each iteration due to enumeration of each raw point.
+Finally, the most time-consuming method is {BALM (full)}, which, although has very small iteration numbers, consumes large time in each iteration.